We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 The earwax traps particles such as dust, fungi spores and dead skin cells, which are removed when the wax falls out of the ear during sleep.

-Antibacterial and antifungal properties of earwax have also been noticed, further cementing its role in preventing ear infections.
+The antibacterial and antifungal properties of earwax have also been noted, further solidifying its role in preventing ear infections.

 Most cases of this condition are caused by attempts to remove excessive earwax from the ear canal.

-In the ageing populous, earwax impaction is common.
-Our earwax becomes drier and hardened as we age, making it more difficult for the body to remove.
+In the ageing population, earwax impaction is common.
+As we age, our earwax becomes drier and harder, making it more difficult for the body to remove.

-Using hearing aids, ear plugs, and earphones (especially the in-ear variety) increase your risk of earwax impaction, as these devices can push earwax deeper into the ear.
+Using hearing aids, earplugs, and earphones (especially the in-ear variety) increases your risk of earwax impaction, as these devices can push earwax deeper into the ear.

 If you have concerns about the build-up of earwax, speak to your GP.

 Do not attempt to remove impacted earwax using cotton buds, fingernails, toothpicks or any other long, thin foreign body.
-These can scratch your ear canal's delicate skin, increasing your risk of an ear infection.
+These can scratch the delicate skin of your ear canal, increasing your risk of an ear infection.

 Some GP surgeries can remove earwax using one of two treatments: